denis-ev/VivumLab/website/docs/software/authelia.md

 ## FIRST RUN

-!!! **DEVELOPERS**: make sure that you include any information that the user requires to get started, below. !!! <br>
+!!! **DEVELOPERS**: make sure that you include any information that the user requires to get started, below. !!! <br />
 !!!
 Below are some **examples** with headings, and with some **example** instructions !!!

 #### ADMINISTRATOR SETUP